devchandansh/Codeigniter_3.14_HMVC/README.md

 # Codeigniter HMVC Moduler Extension
-Codeigniter  Version 3.14 HMVC
+Codeigniter Used Version 3.14 HMVC

-# Basic HMVC Structure
+## Basic HMVC Structure

 It is the Basic Codeigniter HMVC Structure